23 Mixed and Hierarchical Models

 Example 23.1 (Small area estimation) A social scientist is constructing a map of poverty across the United States as part of a project to suggest government policies that might help low-income areas.
 The scientist wants to estimate the average income of individuals in every county in the US, and pays a polling company to conduct a large, representative national survey.
 Survey respondents indicate their county of residence and their income.

-Each observation is one person, but we want to estimate county averages, so it is reasonable to model respondent \(i\)’s income as \[ \text{income}_i = \alpha_{\text{county}[i]} + e_i, \] where \(\text{county}[i]\) represents the number of the county respondent \(i\) lives in.
-As there are about 3,200 counties, there are about 3,200 values of \(\alpha\), and their estimates \(\hat \alpha\) give us the average income per county.
+Each observation is one person, but we want to estimate county averages, so it is reasonable to model respondent \(i\)’s income as \[ \text{income}_i = \alpha_{\text{county}[i]} + e_i, \] where \(\text{county}[i]\) represents the index of the county respondent \(i\) lives in.
+As there are about 3,200 counties, \(\alpha\) is a vector of about 3,200 values, and their estimates \(\hat \alpha\) give us the average income per county.
 We can treat \(\alpha\) as a fixed unknown parameter, making this a simple regression or ANOVA problem; or we can imagine the counties as a sample from the process generating county incomes every year, making them random effects.
 As we will see, this has some advantages.

 This is an example of a small area estimation problem, in which the goal is to make inferences about individual geographic areas from survey or sample data.
 The data is hierarchical: the units are survey respondents, who are grouped within counties, which are all within the United States.